SAINIAbhishek/angular-standalone/README.md

-# Angular Standalone Components
+# Angular Latest Features

-This application is to showcase the use cases of angular standalone feature.
+This application is to showcase the use cases of angular latest features.

 ## Topic
 - Building a First Standalone Component